- Gender and Relationships

 3) A foster mother for an agency I worked for who showed me what being a true mom was like, even to children who weren't her biological children.
 This woman was my role model for being a mother.
 She loved each and every child that lived in her home unconditionally.
 Thank you, Pat Willard!

 4) My Pastor in 1990, who convinced me that I needed to be baptized by immersion, and showed me how a true man of God should live his life.
 His love for Christ and the example he sets for his congregation is amazing and sets the bar for other Christians who know him.
-And he and his wife have shown me what Christian marriage should really be like.
+And he and his wife have shown me what Christian marriage e like.
 Thank you, Charley and Melody Gateley!

 5) The obstetrician who was with me every step of the way through a miscarriage and the emotional aftermath.
 He made me feel as though I had hope for my future in spite of the great loss I had just suffered.
 Thank you, Dr. Crootof!